sot/cheta/docs/fetch_tutorial.rst

 rates to those derived on the ground using raw gyro data.
 ::

-  import cheta.fetch as fetch
+  from cheta import fetch
-  from Ska.Matplotlib import plot_cxctime
+  from ska_matplotlib import plot_cxctime
-  import Ska.Numpy
+  import ska_numpy

   tstart = '2009:313:16:00:00'
   tstop = '2009:313:17:00:00'